IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 # knowledge-hub-learning-analytics
 literature review and bibliography collection to online learning, shiny apps and other topics in learning analytics.

-# Online learning apps from the learning cycle perspective: recent advances and best practices
+# Online learning apps from the learning cycle perspective: patterns in recent advances and best practices

-### Maria Osipenko [1] and Mara Lein [2]
+### Maria Osipenko [1]

 ## Introduction

 Online learning applications with a large proportion of interactive,